alex-kalanis/remote-request/README.md

 ## Not PSR-7

-This library is not compliant with PSR-7 and it has a few reasons.
+This library is not compliant with PSR-7 and that is for a few reasons.
 At first the PSR-7 has been made with HTTP in mind.
 Then it got streams and totally discarded the filling of the usually sent body.
 Some things are specific for HTTP and in other protocols are unwelcome.
 I now write about schema:host:port and form inputs.
 Then you have "StreamInterface" in which